Muhammed Lawal

-Muhammed Lawal (born January 11, 1981), also known as "King Mo", is an American professional wrestler and retired mixed martial artist currently signed to Bare Knuckle Fighting Championship.
+Muhammed Lawal (born January 11, 1981), known by his ring name King Mo, is an American professional wrestler and retired mixed martial artist currently signed to Bare Knuckle Fighting Championship.
 As a mixed martial artist, he is a former Strikeforce Light Heavyweight Champion and Rizin 100kg World Grand Prix Champion.

 Early life

 Lawal was raised along with his siblings by a single mother.
 Growing up Lawal was a fan of professional wrestling and began competing in wrestling at Plano East Senior High School in Plano, Texas.
 As a junior Lawal won a state title in the Greco-Roman category and also finished as a state runner-up.
 During his senior season Lawal went undefeated and became a Texas state champion after defeating 171 pound favorite Barrett Lidji.
 Lawal also competed in football, earning All-District honors as a linebacker during his junior season and as a wide receiver in his senior season.
 Lawal also lettered in track and field.